-Trustdeedscotland.net is a registered trading name of Trust Deed Scotland Ltd and are committed to ensuring that your privacy is protected.
+Trustdeedscotland.net is a registered trading name of Trust Deed Scotland Community Interest Company (CIC) and are committed to ensuring that your privacy is protected.
 This Policy explains how we use the information we collect about you, how you can instruct us if you prefer to limit the use of that information and procedures that we have in place to safeguard your privacy.

-We collect information provided by you, such as your name, debt level and telephone number in order to obtain information for a Trust Deed or other debt solution.
+We collect information provided by you, such as your name, debt level and telephone number in order to obtain information for a trust deed or other debt solution.
 The provision of the services to you may also require us to store your details, together with details of your financial information.
-This may result in automated text messages and a phone call from one of our advisors.
-We will periodically review your personal information to ensure that we do not keep it for longer than is necessary.
+This will result in automated text messages and phone call’s from one of our advisors.
+We will periodically review your personal information to ensure that we do not keep it for longer than 36 months.

 Trust Deed Scotland will not pass any of your details on to third parties without your prior consent.